nmrML/nmrML/ontologies/readme.txt

 Under Configuration manager/user preferences set your name and allocate enough Ram (>2GB).

 What was done on the obo file:
-Set ID rule for COSMSO as specified at http://oboedit.org/docs/html/The_ID_Manager_Plugin.htm
+Set ID rule for COSMOS as specified at http://oboedit.org/docs/html/The_ID_Manager_Plugin.htm

 $sequence(length, min_value, max_value)$